 Unison and octave intervals

 The unison interval consists of two notes of the same pitch.
-For example, C and another C note will result in a unison interval.
+For example, C and another C note forms a unison interval.
 On the picture to the right, a unison in musical notation is shown.

 Unison should be distinguished from the octave (see below).
-While both unison and octave are defined by intervals of the same notes, or pitches, the difference is that a unison is an interval with two notes on the same register when an octave is the same note but on a different register.
+While both both are defined by intervals of the same notes, or pitches, the difference is that a unison is an interval with two notes on the same register whereas an octave is the same note but on a different register.

 Unison in C and Octave C.

-Unison is also referred to as a perfect unison and are abbreviated P1.
-The number derives from the fact that the unison is the first interval, in other words the interval with the least distance (which is none).
-An alternate spelling is diminished second.
+Unison is also referred to as a perfect unison and is abbreviated P1.
+The number derives from the fact that the unison is the first interval, with no distance between notes.
+An alternate naming is diminished second.

-To being able to distinguish this interval by ear, a good idea is to think about a familiar song which first two notes match it.
+To recognize this interval by ear, try to think of a familiar song whose first two notes match it.
 "Scarborough Fair" (D-D) is one of many such songs.
-The song "Somewhere Over the Rainbow" uses an octave.
+The song "Somewhere Over the Rainbow" uses an octave in the first two notes.

 Examples of unison intervals

-A list with unison intervals is kind of superfluous, but to make it extra clear, here are all possible unisons:
+Listing unison intervals is rather superfluous, but to make it extra clear, here are all possible unisons:

 - C – C